Government and Incentives

 There’s a lot of noise out here in 2025.
 The signal is still coming through, but the distortion and noise is pretty gnarly.
 Almost everyone’s got something to say about the direction of society and the means to say it (even wildlings like me).

-We theorize and strategize how to optimize and aggrandize our beautiful little world.
+We theorize and strategize how to optimize and aggrandize our beautiful little society.
 We’ve got enough ideas about what to do to clog up the entire New York City sewer system for a month (and most of the ideas are juuuust perfect for that job).

 Political office holders and candidates are right here with us throwing out claims and promises as fast as their mouths can open and close, and for some that’s awfully fast.
 I believe some have a real shot at being the next Pacman if they apply themselves.

 Many of the ideas that we push to see implemented eventually do get implemented when our favorite candidates rise from the primordial ooze to claim the power of office.
-Health care reforms, wage laws, union reforms, tax policy changes, welfare policies, drug wars, real wars, cold wars, fake wars, and bills that are 50% understood by 10% of the politicians – they all get their time in the sunshine.
+Health care reforms, wage laws, union reforms, tax policy changes, welfare policies, drug wars, real wars, cold wars, fake wars, and bills that are 50% understood by 10% of the politicians—they all get their time in the sunshine.

 In the face of the implementation of many grand ideas, we continually and progressively get surprised by the outcomes.
 The outcomes are different than what we intended and expected!
 Someone call a detective!